Vision

 2008 – Platt Street Bridge Underpass opened

-2009 – Tampa Convention Center, Cotanchobee/Ft Brooke Park extension, South Plaza completed
+2009 – Tampa Convention Center, Cotanchobee Ft Brooke Park extension and South Plaza completed

 2010 – Curtis Hixon Waterfront Park opened; Cass Street crosswalk enhancement completed